sirredbeard/WinMinix/Examples/README.txt

 For advanced users.

-Please read any .bat in this file before running it.
+Please read the comments in respective .bat file before running it.

+Many of these will not work out of the box.

 Remember to copy the .bat file out of Examples to WinMinix base folder.